 Even though we have new facilities coming on board the majority of our buildings on the SR campus are in dire need of modernization.
 Accordingly Fac.
 Ops. has taken a Total Cost of Ownership to capture the true cost maintenance and recapitalization.

-FPO has also emulated the greatly succesful Petaluma "dotted line" structure, with both PSTC and Shone Farm.
-Although this increases the staffing workload, the overall effectiveness will greatly benefit the District.
+FPO has also emulated the greatly successful Petaluma "dotted line" structure, with both PSTC and Shone Farm.
+Although this increases the staffing wor